michaelasheinbar/resume/README.md

 * Client service lead for the development and implementation of communication, digital, and CRM strategies.

 * Wholly responsible for delivering cross-channel campaigns in line with agreed strategy, timelines and budgets.
+This includes the execution of on-trade and off-trade promotions.

 * Successfully coordinated many departments across large organisations, and managed collaboration with partner agencies and suppliers as per lead agency model.